 There’s no easy way to talk about where our meat comes from.
 For many, ignorance is bliss.
 For some, not eating meat is best.
-Luckily, the conversation about where out meat comes from is being had with greater frequency and understanding.
+Luckily, the conversation about where our meat comes from is being had with greater frequency and understanding.
 And the welfare of the animals is in the forefront.

 While Organic does not have the highest humanely raised rating, they are making strides in the right direction.
 Effective May 19, 2017, the USDA will be amending their Organic Livestock and Poultry Practices requirements.
 The improved regulations will “better satisfy consumer expectations that organic livestock meet a uniform and verifiable humanely raised standard.”

-Because the humane treatment of animals is a priority for us (one of our co-founders is actually a vegetarian!) we only source from suppliers that are both Organic and humanely raised.
+Because the humane treatment of animals is a priority for us (one of our co-founders is actually a vegetarian!) we source from suppliers that are both Organic and humanely raised.

 Many food producers that choose to go the Organic route will also get certification through other organizations: Certified Humane, Gluten Free, Kosher, Halal, etc. For many it’s just a matter of getting more stamps of approval on their product.
 The belief that with more certifications, their product becomes more marketable.